-In Section VI.1(c), page 30, the applicant provides the projected payor mix for the proposed services at Wake Forest Dialysis Center.
-The applicant projects no change from the current payor mix for dialysis visits as shown in the table in Criterion (13a) above.
-The applicant projects that 84.2% of the patients will be Medicare or Medicare/Medicaid beneficiaries.
+The applicant projects no change from the current payer mix for in-center dialysis services, which indicates that 68.2% of patients will have some or all of their services paid by Medicare and Medicaid.
 The applicant demonstrates that medically underserved populations would have adequate access to the proposed services.
 Therefore, the application is conforming to this criterion.